Reporting of Microbiology Results on Tests Performed at Laboratory Alliance

 - Final and confirmed results need not be telephoned to these locations.

 - Results need not be telephoned for patients who have had previously documented infection or colonization with VRE, MRSA, ESBL or CRE unless the hospital location is different.
+Except for St. Joseph's, it must be documented per admission.

 - Outreach Specimens: Notify the location, e.g., physician’s office or nursing home.